vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 cd vega_bot
 ```

-Then create a basic `venv` with Python which allows us to keep installed requirements and versions contained to an isolated environment.
+Then create a basic `venv` with Python which allows you to keep installed requirements and versions contained to an isolated environment.
 To do this, run:

 ```bash
 python -m venv ./venv